The bulge masses of TDE host galaxies and their scaling with black hole mass: Discussion

 we see that the normalisation is in $\sim 1 \sigma$ agreement, but the difference in the exponent is significant.
 Moreover, the exponent we derived is $\sim 5 \sigma$ away from being linear, compared to the $\sim 2 \sigma$ difference in \cite{kormendy}.
 Therefore, with the combined sample we find a steeper SMBH--stellar mass relationship, indicative of a faster scaling SMBH mass.
 It is worth noting that while \cite{kormendy} omitted pseudobulges in their final relationship due to finding a reduced correlation between SMBHs, when removing pseudobulges from our combined sample there are no significant changes in the statistical values shown in Table \ref{t:stats}.

 Although we have extended the mass range, we are not claiming that our measured relationship is more reliable than the widely used relation from \citet{kormendy}.
-In particular, the faster scaling in our sample relies on the accuracy of the SMBH mass measurements from Nicholl et al., and hence are limited by the approximations used in light curve modelling.
+In particular, the faster scaling in our sample relies on the accuracy of the SMBH mass measurements from \citet{nicholl2022}, and hence are limited by the approximations used in light curve modelling.
 However, the indicative results from our study suggest that if we can obtain accurate SMBH masses for future large TDE samples, these will have significant statistical power in constraining the slope of this fundamental relationship.

 The comparative flatness between the TDE-only and combined samples could be due to a restrictive and small sample size for the TDEs.
 The TDE sample obtained is a good representation of all observed TDEs, but covers narrow ranges of SMBH ($10^{5.80} - 10^{7.37}\,{\rm M}_{\odot}$) and host galaxy bulge masses ($10^{8.91} - 10^{10.99}\,{\rm M}_{\odot}$).
 Recovering a correlation with substantial intrinsic scatter is difficult with only a small dynamic range.
 However, it is also possible that this shallower correlation is a true physical effect of the TDE sample; it could be caused by the bias TDEs have towards lower mass BHs due to the limiting Hills mass \citep{hills}.
 In addition, it can be seen in Figure \ref{big_scatter}, between a fixed bulge mass of $10^{10}\,{\rm M}_{\odot} - 10^{11}\,{\rm M}_{\odot}$, that the TDE SMBH masses are systematically lower than those of the elliptical and classical samples, by $\sim$ 1 dex.
 This further highlights the bias that TDEs have towards lower mass SMBHs.
 A larger sample is required to further understand the difference in relation in this crucial mass range.
+Furthermore, the comparative flatness could also be a result of the SMBH--bulge mass relationship changing at lower masses.
+For example, \cite{jiang} studied the scaling between host galaxy bulge luminosity and the mass of the central BH.
+Similar to our study, they found that the relation flattened in the lower mass region, in which the host bulges spanned a wide range of luminosities at a fixed BH mass.
+This is similar to what we see here: a wide range of bulge masses ($\sim$ $10^{9} - 10^{11}) M_{\odot}$ compared to a narrow band of BH masses ($\sim$ $10^{5.5} - 10^{7.5} M_{\odot}$).
+It is worth noting that additional studies also find evidence that bulges $\sim 10^{10} M_{\odot}$ contain black hole masses systematically lower than expected \citep{graham_dis,savorgnan}.